-What is an umbrella company and why might I need one?
+What is a payroll umbrella company and why might I need one?

-An umbrella company is a company that employs freelance workers who often work on numerous diﬀerent assignments, at various locations, either through agencies or directly for end-clients.
-The umbrella company enters into an employment contract with the worker and a service contract with the agency or end-client.
+A payroll umbrella company is a company that employs freelance workers who often work on numerous diﬀerent assignments, at various locations, either through agencies or directly for end-clients.
+The payroll umbrella company enters into an employment contract with the worker and a service contract with the agency or end-client.

-What are the main differences between working through a limited company and working through an umbrella company?
+What are the main differences between working through a limited company and working through a payroll umbrella company?

 When you own a limited company, you and your company are separate legal entities.
 You are both a director and an employee of your company.
 The fees that you earn while on assignment belong to your company, and out of these fees your company pays all its running costs.
 The most signiﬁcant of these running costs is the salary that it pays you, and which you receive after deduction of the appropriate tax and NI.
 Of course, you also own your limited company so you may also pay yourself dividends out of the proﬁts.